jamie120/ms4-wild-mile/README.md

 * Each listing will be contained within a card element, containing the listing main image, listing title and price.
 * The following buttons are present in the card footer:
     1. View listing (redirect - conversion_detail)
-    2. Remove Listing (remove listing from profile - reload 'Saved Listings')
+    2. Remove Listing (remove the listing from saved listings in profile - reload 'Saved Listings')
 * A status message will display below the buttons, informing the user if a listing is currently no longer active on the site.
 In this case, the 'View Listing' button will be disabled.
 * A back to profile link is rendered just below the heading, to allow easy navigation between pages.

 ## Conversion Management
 * This page is only accessible by superusers or admin user profile.
-* Below the header, a message will display current number of listings active and number of listings awating approval.
+* Below the header, a message will display the current number of listings active and the number of listings awaiting approval.
 * A link to 'Go To Approvals' will direct the user to the 'approve_conversions' template.
 * Each active listing will generate a card element on this page, each with the listing name, category and user(listing author) in the card body.
 * The card footer will host the following buttons: